2021 Men's Club Bylaws

 - Match play tournaments tied at the end of regulation play and requiring a play-off must continue to the hole assigned by the Golf Shop.

-- All ties not requiring a play-off will be broken by matching cards, using gross or net scores as appropriate, following the rules posted for the specific tournament.
+- All ties not requiring a play-off will be broken by matching cards, using the USGA recommended method by gross or net scores as appropriate, following the rules posted for the specific tournament.

 - Handicaps used will be those in effect at the time of pairing, unless otherwise posted.